dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/06_exercise_six/index.md

 ### Step Three - Pull delete.yaml file and execute Monaco command

 1. Open the Dynatrace University Terminal
-2. cd into the exercise-one directory
+1. cd into the exercise-one directory
     ```bash
-    $ cd /home/dtu_training/perform/monaco/exercise-one
+    $ cd ~/perform/monaco/exercise-one
     ```
-3. Gain Root access
-    ```bash
-    $ sudo su
-    ```
-4. Execute the following command to pull down our changes from the remote repository.
+1. Execute the following command to pull down our changes from the remote repository.
     ```bash
     $ git pull
     ```